 Also, an Add To Cart button and product details will be visible for the deliverable products for selected location by the customer.

-Note: If the manually entered postcode is not one of those that are configured by the admin in any of the city, then the customer will get to see the “Invalid Postcode” message under the postcode field as shown in the image below:
+Note: If the manually entered postcode is not one of those that are configured by the admin in any of the city, then the customer will get to see the “No product is deliverable to this Pincode.” message under the postcode field as shown in the image below:

 This validation is for both the guest and logged in customers.